Skip to main content

 Cons

-• Overkill for small kitchen fires
+• Overkill for typical kitchen or car use

-• Dry chemical agent
+• Dry chemical agent leaves significant residue

-5 lbs
+5 lbs (monoammonium phosphate)

 Fire Types